calmrat/metrique/README.rst

 Metrique
 ========

-Python/MongoDB Information Platform and Data Warehouse
+Python/MongoDB Data Warehouse and Data Glue

-*Metrique is dataglue.
-It can help bring data into an intuitive, indexable data object collection that supports transparent historical version snapshotting, advanced ad-hoc server-side querying, including (mongodb) aggregations and (mongodb) mapreduce, along with python, ipython, pandas, numpy, matplotlib, and so on, is well integrated with the scientific python computing stack.
+*Metrique can help bring data into an intuitive, indexable data object collection that supports transparent historical version snapshotting, advanced ad-hoc server-side querying, including (mongodb) aggregations and (mongodb) mapreduce, along with python, ipython, pandas, numpy, matplotlib, and so on, is well integrated with the scientific python computing stack.

 **Author:** "Chris Ward" <cward@redhat.com>